sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 **Evidence:**

-E3.1 - Confirmed through experimentation, Bitwarden enforces a minimum size of 8 characters when creating a *Master Password*.
+E3.1 - Confirmed through experimentation: Bitwarden enforces a minimum size of 8 characters when creating a *Master Password*.
 However, according to Bitwarden's *Master Password* strength meter, an 8 character is still considered weak even with a good variety of character types.
-A 9 character password was considered good, so why is that not the minimum size.
+Minimum password size should be adjusted to 9 characters.

-E4.1 - Bitwarden has a *Master Password* strength meter that shows the strength of the chose password as the user types.
-The strength meter seems to be well implemented but unfortunately is only suggestive and will allow a user to select a weak password.
+E4.1 - Bitwarden has a *Master Password* strength meter that shows the strength of the chosen password as the user types.
+The strength meter seems to be well implemented.
+Unfortunately it is only suggestive, and will allow a user to select a weak password.

 E5.1 - (See Case 2: E3.1 and E4.1)